Retour

 Strengthening our Social and Societal commitment

 ENGIE Group is increasingly concerned by social and societal issues, which are developing in three areas: enhanced dialogue with stakeholders in every area of its business, human rights in a globalized economy, and the increased responsibility companies bear towards their upstream (suppliers) and downstream (customers) supply chains.
-ENGIE considers these issues to be risks that could turn into problems but also, and perhaps more importantly, as opportunities to see our business grow through more responsible and sustainable methods.
+ENGIE considers these issues to be risks that could turn into problems but, as opportunities to see our business grow through more responsible and sustainable methods.
+The financial impact of these issues is regularly assessed, both positively and negatively.

 Talent attraction, training and development